North Dakota Wing Civil Air Patrol: Legal protection

 Employers within the borders of North Dakota may not terminate or demote an employee who is a member of the Civil Air Patrol if that employee takes a leave of absence in order to respond to an emergency mission as a part of the Civil Air Patrol.
-Nor may an employer discriminate during the hiring process or otherwise deny employment to an individual based on his or her affiliation with the Civil Air Patrol.
+Nor may an employer discriminate during the hiring process or otherwise deny employment to an individual based on their affiliation with the Civil Air Patrol.